Vortetty/plasma-xperience-nobootanim/readme.md

 # Tested devices
 * Samsung Galaxy Tab S6 Lite (running LineageOS 21, unofficial build, based on Android 14)
+* Samsung Galaxy S4 Mini LTE (running LineageOS 14, official build, based on Android 7)

 # Credits & Sources
 * [Plasma Mobile Sounds](https://github.com/KDE/plasma-mobile-sounds), used for porting over to Android notification sounds and ringtones;
-* [Plasma Oxygen Sound Theme](https://github.com/KDE/oxygen-sounds), used for most of the UI sounds;
+* [Plasma Oxygen Sound Theme](https://github.com/KDE/oxygen-sounds), used for most of the UI sounds + alarm;
-* [Plasma Ocean Sound Theme](https://github.com/KDE/ocean-sound-theme), used for a couple of UI sounds;
+* [Plasma Ocean Sound Theme](https://github.com/KDE/ocean-sound-theme), used for a couple of UI sounds + alarm;
 * [Freedesktop](https://www.freedesktop.org/wiki/), used the `bell.oga` soundfile as the `Effect_Tick` sound within the module;
+* [Oxygen Fonts](https://github.com/vernnobile/oxygenFont), used for replacing the system fonts;
+* [Breeze Plymouth](https://github.com/KDE/breeze-plymouth), used some of it's assets to create the custom boot animation;
+* [create_android_bootanimation](https://github.com/iamantony/create_android_bootanimation), tool used for creating the custom `bootanimation.zip` file for the module;
+    * Also, manually edited the `desc.txt` file to adjust the animation (with the tweaks, it should loop and run at `24fps` for a slow-paced animation);